Contractors Making Money

 Contractors making money on the Stock Market isn’t hard.

-I started a previous portfolio on January 1st 2012.
-By January 2014, it was up 64% when the Stock Market was up only 18% in that time.
+I started a previous portfolio on January 1st one year.
+By January two years later it was up 64% when the Stock Market was up only 18% in that time.
 Some people have asked what criteria I use to select my shares, so I thought I would set them out here.